LTshepoJr/LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_DJS11/DJS11/TheVoicePod.md

 ## Introduction

-**Project Name** is a modern, responsive web application built with **React** and **TypeScript** for creating dynamic and reusable components, and **CSS** for styling.
+**The Voice Pod** is a modern, responsive web application built with **React** and **TypeScript** for creating dynamic and reusable components, and **CSS** for styling.
 This project leverages TypeScript's type-checking to ensure code reliability and CSS modules for component-specific styling.
 This app is designed to be scalable, maintainable, and user-friendly, ideal for web developers looking for a boilerplate or a starting point for similar projects.

 ## Features